-Insurance Coverage: Many major insurance plans no longer cover Sovaldi starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Sovaldi.
 Learn More

 Elizabeth Davis - January 28, 2016

 The new Goodrx Top 10 Lists are in, and this time we take a look back at the end of 2015.
 These are the most popular and most expensive drugs in the US, and they cover all kinds of conditions from common heart and pain meds to pricey treatments for cancer and genetic disorders.

 To start with—which drugs were filled the most in the last quarter of 2015?

 With all the news about high drug prices recently—which drugs are actually costing Americans the most money?
 What about the prescriptions that are being used the most?
 Take a look, and we’ll guide you through the highlights of the new GoodRx Top 10s, based on a sample of claims reported by pharmacies across the country.

 Which drugs are the most expensive?

 - Treatments for rare diseases make up a good portion of the list, particularly for hereditary angioedema (HAE).
 See More

 If you’ve been following the news, huge price increases on necessary drugs like Daraprim and cycloserine may seem unusual—they both dropped in price again once people noticed and complained, right?